DnopPondz/mmo/README.md

 ### MongoDB troubleshooting

 If you encounter runtime errors similar to `Cannot find module './operations/search_indexes/update'` while the API is starting up, the local MongoDB driver installation is corrupted.
+The project intentionally pins the driver to the 5.x line because Bun's bundler does not parse the 6.x search index helpers yet, which surfaces as `error: Unexpected` in development.
 The game will continue to run against the in-memory store, but you can restore the MongoDB connection with the following steps:

 1. Delete your existing installation artifacts:
    ```bash